 Ford earns EPA Award for conserving energy

-- The Environmental Protection Agency has awarded its ENERGY STAR 2007 Partner of the Year Award in Energy Management to Ford Motor Company.
+The Environmental Protection Agency has awarded its ENERGY STAR 2006 Partner of the Year Energy Management Award to Ford Motor Company.

-Ford also relies on alternative energy sources like geothermal cooling, landfill gas reclamation, hydroelectricity, wind and solar technology to power manufacturing plants in clean, sustainable ways.
+Ford is reducing its impact on the environment through implementation of technologies such as geothermal cooling, landfill gas reclamation, converting paint fumes to fuel, hydroelectricity, wind and solar technology to power manufacturing plants in clean, sustainable ways.
 In the U.S., renewable, or "green," power supplies 5 percent of Ford’s energy needs.

 As part of the ENERGY STAR award selection process, the EPA recognized Ford for several key innovative programs:

 Ford, in partnership with Detroit Edison, developed a fumes-to-fuel system that uses paint booth gases to generate electricity.
 The system captures paint booth fumes, a plant’s largest source of CO2 emissions, and then uses them to produce electricity.
 A production-scale pilot project at Ford’s Michigan Truck Plant represents the final test of the system before full-scale implementation by the end of the decade.
 Ford, in partnership with Detroit Edison, earned the EPA’s 2004 Clean Air Award for developing this technology in partnership with Detroit Edison.